AI Assistant & Intelligence Workflows

-TRADEOS.tech includes a built-in AI assistant that lets you interact with your trading system in natural language.
-It is not a generic chatbot — it has deep, live knowledge of your positions, signals, regime state, and portfolio metrics, and it can take real actions on your behalf when authorized.
+TRADEOS.tech includes a built-in AI assistant that lets you interact with the system in natural language.
+It is not a generic chatbot.
+It can be grounded in positions, signals, regime state, portfolio metrics, public-intelligence evidence, and review status.

-The assistant operates in two distinct modes, each with a different purpose and authority level.
+The assistant operates in distinct modes, each with a different purpose and authority level.

 Observer Mode